-5.5 Increased supplies of western rock lobster for the domestic market
+5.6 Increased supplies of Western Rock Lobster for the domestic market

-The disruption of trade with China in late 2020 resulted in an urgent focus on supplying western rock lobster for local/domestic consumption (in addition to the pursuit of alternative international markets).
+The disruption of trade with China in late 2020 resulted in an urgent focus on supplying Western Rock Lobster for local/domestic consumption (in addition to the pursuit of alternative international markets).
 Thankfully for industry, the immediate timing of this pivot to domestic markets somewhat aligned with the seasonal increase in demand leading into Christmas and the summer holiday period.

 To support an increase in local supplies and availability, and in recognition of existing levels of community engagement and demand, the limit applying to the Back of Boat sales mechanism was increased from 100 to 200 lobsters (per trip) for the period between mid-December 2020 and the end of January 2021.
-This daily limit was further doubled, to 400 lobsters per trip, for the corresponding period the following year.
+This daily limit was further doubled, to 400 lobsters per trip, for the corresponding period the following year and has subsequently been increased to 999 lobsters.
 Back of Boat sales generally require a buyer to "pre-book" their purchase with a particular fisher.
-Local demand is concentrated in the Christmas holiday period: reported landings of 34 tonnes in December 2021 represented 57% of the year's Back of Boat landings.
-Pricing is a matter for the individual fisher and customer, with reports suggesting typical prices around \$40-45/kg over the Christmas 2021 period, representing a premium to fishers of \$10/kg or more compared to then-prevailing beach prices.
+Local demand is concentrated in the Christmas holiday period - December accounts for half of annual Back of Boat sales.
+Pricing is a matter for the individual fisher and customer, with reports suggesting typical prices around \$45/kg over recent Christmas periods, representing a premium to fishers of \$10/kg or more compared to prevailing beach prices.
+Reported Back of Boat sales over the past three Decembers were 27, 25 and 16 tonnes respectively.

 As popular and successful as the Back of Boat mechanism proved to be, it was just one of multiple channels through which domestic sales were increased, particularly to take advantage of peak domestic demand around Christmas holiday season.
-Processors with their own retailing operations significantly lowered prices and increased sales, and there has been an observed increase in the volume of western rock lobster being directed to local/domestic consumers through wholesale channels.8 This included significantly increasing the presence of western rock lobster in the domestic market beyond Western Australia, inevitably competing with east-coast product.
-Notably, since the disruption to the China trade, major supermarkets have offered cooked western rock lobsters in the <400-gram weight range at \$20-\$24 per piece during the lead up to Christmas.
+Processors with their own retailing operations significantly lowered prices and increased sales, and there has been an observed increase in the volume of Western Rock Lobster being directed to local/domestic consumers through wholesale channels.
+The commercial sector also leant on domestic market demand to absorb this seasonal supply, reportedly processing 18% of monthly production for the domestic market during December 2021, and 23% in December 2022.
+Most was processed as cooked product.
+Indications are that an additional 25%-30% of December processing in these years was also cooked and sent to east coast markets.
+This translates to around half of December production being sent to the Australian market each year.
+This significantly (though transiently) increases the presence of Western Rock Lobster in the domestic market beyond Western Australia, inevitably competing with east-coast product on its home territory.
+Notably, since the disruption to the China trade, major supermarkets have offered cooked Western Rock Lobsters in the <400-gram weight range at \$20-\$24 per piece during the holiday season.